 They’re loaded with protein and nutrients like omega-3s, selenium, and vitamin B12.

-Avoid products that contain unhealthy ingredients like added salt, high-fructose corn syrup, or MSG, and don’t eat masago if you have high blood pressure, and avoid it completely if you’re allergic to seafood.
+Avoid products that contain unhealthy ingredients like added salt or high-fructose corn syrup, and don’t eat masago if you have high blood pressure, and avoid it completely if you’re allergic to seafood.

 However, if you can tolerate seafood and are looking for an interesting ingredient that will add a distinct flavor to your recipes, give masago a try.